LUXROBO/pymodi/CONTRIBUTING.md

     PyMODI contribution follows a git naming convention for the commit messages. https://chris.beams.io/posts/git-commit/

-    TL;DR: When writing a commit message, imaging your message is preceded by
+    TL;DR: When writing a commit message, imagine your message is preceded by

     "This commit will... <your-commit-mesage>"